 How to create dependent cascading drop down list in Excel?

-Create dependent cascading drop down list with indirect function
+Create dependent cascading drop down list with built-in features

 Easily create dependent cascading drop down list with an amazing tool

-Create dependent cascading drop down list with indirect function
+Create dependent cascading drop down list with built-in features

 Please do as follows to create a dependent cascading drop down list in Excel.

-1. Select the cells which containing the values you will display in the parent drop down lists, and then name the range in the Name Box (here I name the three column headers as drinkstuff in my case).
+1. Select the cells that contain the values you want to display in the parent drop-down list, and then name the range in the Name Box (here I name the three column headers as drinkstuff in my case).
 See screenshot:

 2. Next, name the corresponding Coffee, Tea and Wine items as Coffee, Tea and Wine separately in the Name Box as below screenshot: